GaloisInc/saw-training/Swap.rst

         return x;
     }

-The first step in symbolic execution is to create an unknown ``int`` called :math:`y`.
+The first step in symbolic execution is to create an unknown ``int``.
+Variable names don't matter, so here it is called :math:`y`.
+Mathematical varibles are written in a different font to show that they're different from program variables, but it can also be convenient to use different letters to avoid confusion.
 Then, the program is run:

 1. The first step in ``add5`` is to initialize the for loop.
 Now, ``x`` is :math:`y` and ``i`` is ``0``.